New Design series: History

 The 200-peso banknote drew criticism from the opposition, who argued that legal tender should feature only deceased national heroes, not a sitting president.
 However, this was not the first time a legal tender featured an incumbent president.
 Coins were minted to commemorate the inauguration of Manuel L. Quezon as President of the Philippines in 1935.
 During World War II, various provincial emergency currency boards issued notes bearing the image of then-President Quezon.
 In 1975, the BSP released a 5-peso coin featuring then-President Marcos.
 Former Presidents Fidel V. Ramos and Estrada also appeared on a limited commemorative 2,000-peso banknote issued to mark the 100th anniversary of Philippine independence.
 A limited commemorative 1,000-peso banknote featuring former President Estrada was also released for the same occasion.
 Additionally, every banknote series since 1935 has included the facsimile signature of the incumbent President of the Philippines.

 The 100-peso banknote became the subject of controversy in 2005 after notes printed by Oberthur Technologies of France, intended for circulation during the Christmas season and featuring the signature of BSP Governor Amando Tetangco Jr., were released with a misspelling of the President's name, a first in Philippine history.
 The banknotes incorrectly spelled the name as "Gloria Macapagal-Arrovo" instead of the correct "Gloria Macapagal Arroyo."
 The incident quickly became the subject of public humor once it made national headlines.
 The BSP investigated the error and corrected it afterward.

 The NDS banknotes were printed until 2013 (with the 5-peso note printed until 1995, the 10-peso note until 2001, the 20- and 1,000-peso notes until 2012, and the 50-, 100-, 200-, and 500-peso notes until 2013).
-They remained legal tender until December 31, 2015, and could be exchanged for newer notes until the larger comemorative banknotes were demonetized on August 2, 2019.
+They remained legal tender until December 31, 2015, and could be exchanged for newer notes until the larger commemorative banknotes were demonetized on August 2, 2019.
 The NDS coexisted with the New Generation Currency Series banknotes throughout the 2010s.

 The main NDS notes ceased to be legal tender on January 1, 2016, and were demonetized two years later on January 3, 2018.
 The entire series, including the 2,000- and 100,000-peso commemorative banknotes, was officially demonetized on August 2, 2019, making the NDS series the longest-running banknote series with a liability under the BSP lasting 34 years.